buzzm/sqlitebson/README.md

    ```
    Suppose we wish to find `hdr` of type `X`.
 Converting the `data` to JSON
    means converting the *entire* structure including 4K of other fields that
-   we don't need to process.
-For starters we can do this:
+   we don't need to process; instead, we do this:
    ```
    select bson_get_string(bson_column, "data.payload.id") from table
       where bson_get_string(bson_column, "data.hdr.type") = 'X';
    ```
+   In the extension, the BSON C SDK is being called with the dotpath to
-   The 4K of other fields are never converted to JSON yielding significant
+   performantly descend into the structure.
+The 4K of other fields are
-   performance improvement.
+   never converted to JSON yielding significant performance improvement.

 Status